home-assistant-tutorials/04.toggle-card-vanilla-js/README.md

 ### In the dashboard

-Once the card is created you add it to the dashboard as done in the previous tutorials.
-That is you configure it as a custom card.
+After registering the card as a resource you add it to the dashboard.

 ![card configuration](img/card-configuration.png)

-You can set a hearder, too.
+You can set a header, too.

 ![card configuration with header](img/header-configuration.png)